Disappearance of Helen Claire Frost: Highway of Tears

-Chronologically, Helen is the first woman to have gone missing along the Highway of Tears corridor.
-To raise awareness, Helen's family wanted her to be added to the RCMP E-Pana list of victims; however, this request was denied by the RCMP, stating that she didn't meet the criteria for a victim on this list.
+Chronologically, Frost is the first woman to have gone missing along the Highway of Tears corridor.
+To raise awareness, Frost's family wanted her to be added to the RCMP E-Pana list of victims; however, this request was denied by the RCMP, stating that she didn't meet the criteria for a victim on this list.
 There would not be another missing or murdered woman's case along the Highway of Tears until Ginny Sampare in 1971 and then Monica Ignas in 1974.
 Sampare went missing from Gitsegukla, while Ignas went missing from Thornhill, British Columbia, where her remains were found.